aviato/starDate/README.md

 # starDate
-A calendar built with pure JavaScript.
+A calendar built with JavaScript and SASS.